 For funsies a few years ago, I wrote some smutty fanfiction in honor of The Elder Scrolls V: Skyrim.
 Now I’m playing Fallout 4 and I’m inspired again.

 Do not read if offended by erotica, drugs, alcohol, voyeuristic masturbating ghouls, or a sole survivor who likes to do it mongrel style.
 This is all in good, dirty fun.
-The Commonwealth wasteland and its inhabitants belong to Bethesda and the creators of Fallout 4.
-I intend no disrespect to their incredible achievements.
+Fiona is an original character but the Commonwealth wasteland and its inhabitants belong to Bethesda and the creators of Fallout 4.

 If you’d like to see a tour of my actual Hangman’s Alley settlement in the game, check out my video on Youtube.

-Less than a finger of whiskey flowed into his glass as he sighed and shook the last few drops from the bottle.
+Less than a finger of whiskey flowed into his glass.
+Hancock sighed and shook the last few drops from the bottle.
 Hadn’t it been full when he started?
 No wonder he needed to piss.

 He glided down two flights of stairs to the street, moving with a slow grace that came from years of practice so no one could tell if he was drunk, high, both, or heaven forbid sober.
 Folks were less inclined to give you shit when they couldn’t peg your state of mind.